CDK-R/cdkr/rcdk/cran-comments.md

 ## General Comments

+- 3rd resubmission.
+Fixed the final URL issue.
+More long test avoidance on CRAN/linux
 - 2nd resubmission.
 The URL issue seems to be related to CACHE; I've slimmed the Unit tests to fit in time.
 - resubmission with a number of small URL fixes
 - submission of rcdk 3.8.2